 Other known symptoms of PCOS, aside from having irregular periods, include the following.

-- Excessive hair on areas that men usually has such as on the face, legs, or armpit (a condition called hirsutism)
+- Excessive hair on areas that men usually have such as on the face, legs, or armpit (a condition called hirsutism)

 - Presence of acne on the face, back, and chest